Capitol riot: House creates committee to investigate Jan. 6 attack

 House GOP leadership recommended a "no vote" on forming the committee, dismissing the legislation as politically motivated and unnecessary in light of ongoing criminal probes and the work already conducted by bipartisan Senate committees.
 The office of GOP Whip Steve Scalise, R-La., said in an alert to fellow Republicans that a Pelosi-backed committee is "likely to pursue a partisan agenda to politicize the January 6th attack" rather than conducting "a good faith" investigation.

 The select committee will be a 13-member body, and Pelosi will appoint eight members, including a Democrat chairperson.
-An aide says Pelosi is "seriously considering" including a GOP member on her list of appointments, which would presumably be someone who has been a vocal critic of the attack, such Cheney or Kinzinger, who also backed former President Donald Trump's impeachment.
+An aide says Pelosi is "seriously considering" including a GOP member on her list of appointments.
+Cheney and Kinzinger would presumably be under consideration since they've been vocal critics of the attack and backed former President Donald Trump's impeachment for "incitement of insurrection."

-Cheney Wednesday voted in favor of forming the committee, saying it's the only option remaining to thoroughly investigate the "unprecedented assault on Congress."
-Already ousted from her GOP House leadership position for routinely blaming Trump for inciting the Jan.
-6 attack and spreading false information about the election being stolen, Cheney Wednesday lamented that "the courage of my party’s leaders has faded" since the Jan.
-6 attack "but the threat to our Republic has not."
+Cheney said she voted in favor of forming the committee because it's the only option remaining to thoroughly investigate the "unprecedented assault on Congress."
+Already ousted from her GOP House leadership position for routinely blaming Trump for sparking the attack and spreading false information about the election being stolen, Cheney Wednesday lamented that "the courage of my party’s leaders has faded" since Jan.
+6 "but the threat to our Republic has not."

 House Minority Leader Kevin McCarthy, R-Calif., will have to be consulted on the other five members on the committee, but Pelosi could potentially have veto power over his picks.
 McCarthy has not yet indicated whether Republicans would even participate, though he’s facing pressure from some police officers who defended the Capitol to take the matter seriously.